rizerphe/obsidian-companion/README.md

 If you have any issues with installation or usage, feel free to submit an issue at the [plugin's GitHub repository](https://github.com/rizerphe/obsidian-companion).

+## Groq

+Groq is an ultrafast model provider, and for now (end of May 2024) is fully free - their paid plans are still "coming soon".
+Groq has very generous usage quotas.
+This is probably the best choice right now.
+Just switch the provider to groq, set your API key and you're good to go!

 ## Ollama

-The main two reason you would do this are latency and pricing.
+Ollama is a tool for running models locally, and yet another solution to problems with latency and pricing.
 With ollama and a small model - such as phi-3 - you can freely lower the delay as much as you'd want, and the frequent requests will not cost you a fortune.
 To use ollama with this plugin, make sure the ollama service is running and switch the provider to ollama - that's it!

 # Presets